You probably know that Google Ads is the fastest way to 10X your sales, thanks to the high buyer intent traffic it drives towards your landing pages.

 The following is the beginning of the landing page that we're taken to when we click on the Google Ad for ClickFunnels.

-As you can see, the landing page begins with a headline that directly talks to the people with the ultimate goal of selling products/services online.
-And then emphasises on that headline with a subhead which eliminates a major objection for their target market.
+As you can see, the landing page begins with a headline that directly talks to the people with the ultimate goal of selling products online.
+And then emphasizes on that headline with a subhead which eliminates a major objection for their target market.

 2. The Hero Shot